-PHIL: One other interesting thing about the Larry King interview is that he asked you what did you think would happen...he said...to a two-year-old baby at the bottom of the World Trade Center?
-I happened to know that you were planning to preach on the question of what happens to infants who die, so you’ve been studying that issue anyway.
+PHIL: One other interesting thing about the Larry King interview is that he asked you what did you think would happen, he said, “to a two-year-old baby at the bottom of the World Trade Center?”
+I happen to know that you were planning to preach on the question of what happens to infants who die, so you’ve been studying that issue anyway.
 Take a little time and give us an answer about what happens to infants who die.

-JOHN: That was one of those things that came out of nowhere.
-I mean, I don’t...that’s obviously a question on people’s minds and it was on his mind.
+JOHN: That was one of those things that just came out of nowhere.
+I mean I don’t - that’s obviously a question on people’s minds and it was on his mind.
 I didn’t know it was coming, he just looked at me and said, “What about a two-year-old baby that’s at the bottom of the Trade towers?”
 I said, “Instant heaven.”
 That’s what I said, I said it twice because then he responded by saying, “Didn’t sin?”
-And I said, “Instant heaven, I didn’t necessarily agree they didn’t sin but I said instant heaven."
-Cause that was the right answer.
+And I said, “Instant heaven.”
+I didn’t necessarily agree they didn’t sin but I said instant heaven because that was the right answer.

-But I remember being on a panel with four pastors and the question was asked from the audience in a big conference, what about babies that die?
-And three of them didn’t know.
-And I thought...Well how can that be?
-How can you not know?
-I mean, this is a massive issue here.
-I mean, it is conceivable that more, more little ones have died than have reached adulthood in the history of the world.
+But I remember being on a panel with four pastors, and the question was asked from the audience in a big conference, “What about babies that die?” and three of them didn’t know.
+And I thought, “Well, how can that be?
+How can you not know?”
+This is a massive issue here.
+I mean it is conceivable that more little ones have died than have reached adulthood in the history of the world.

 PHIL: And even now in some parts of the world.

-JOHN: In some parts of the world, it’s possible that half the babies conceived die even in Third World areas today.
+JOHN: In some parts of the world, it’s possible that half the babies conceived die even, in third world areas today.
 So you’re talking about millions and billions of souls that are souls.
-Psalm 139, God wove me in my mother’s womb, and knew me before I ever said a word...and these are real souls.
+Psalm 139, God wove me in my mother’s womb and knew me before I ever said a word.
+These are real souls.
 We need to have an answer to that.
-And I believe the right way to understand that is that God in grace gathers them into His eternal glory.
+And I believe the right way to understand that is that God, in grace, gathers them into His eternal glory.
 He saves them.

 And there are a number of reasons why I believe that.
-I believe that because Jesus said, “Permit the little children to come unto Me and forbid them not for such is the Kingdom of heaven,” Mark 10.
-I believe it because of a wonderful verse in Matthew 18:14 where Jesus said, “The Father would never let one of His little ones perish.”
+I believe it because Jesus said, “Permit the little children to come unto me and forbid them not for such is the kingdom of heaven,” Mark 10.
+I believe it because of a wonderful verse in Matthew 18:14, where Jesus said, “The Father would never let one of His little ones perish.”
 I believe it because of David’s confidence in the death of his baby son when he said in 2 Samuel, “He cannot come to me but I shall go to him.”

-PHIL: Huh...thank you.
+PHIL: Thank you.
 So, John, have you gotten some good responses to your appearance on Larry King?
-What’s the most interesting response you’ve got?
+What’s the most interesting response you’ve gotten?

 PHIL: Thank you for doing that, John.